gecche/laravel-multidomain/README.md

 v1.1 requires Laravel 5.5+

-v1.0 requires Laravel 5.1+ (no longer maintained and not tested versus laravel 5.4)
+v1.0 requires Laravel 5.1+ (no longer maintained and not tested versus laravel 5.4, however the usage of the package is the same ad for 1.1)